tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqlattr_json.rst

 such attribute declared), optional.
 Applies to SQL source types (``mysql``, ``pgsql``, ``mssql``) only.

-When indexing JSON attributes, Sphinx expects a text field with JSON formatted data.
+When indexing JSON attributes, Manticore expects a text field with JSON formatted data.
 JSON attributes supports arbitrary JSON data with no limitation in nested levels or types.